Cervical Spinal Stenosis

 So, on Thursday April 21st, we drove to University Hospital in London, ON and checked in with ER.
 They ordered another CT and called for a neurological exam.
 The neurologist was very concerned about my gait and the likelihood of falling.
 I was admitted to Neurology that afternoon.
 Lots of blood tests were ordered and, eventually, they found a slot for another MRI.
 This one was done of my head and neck.
 That took place about lunch time on Sunday.
 Just before dinner, a neurologist came to give us the results – I needed immediate surgery!
 Maybe even by tomorrow.
 Dr Ng came the next day, showed me my MRI and explained what had been happening to me.
 Due to arthritis, my vertebrae were compressing my cervical spine.
 That was causing the symptoms that I had been experiencing.
 He was concerned due to rapid advancement of my symptoms and would be doing the surgery as soon as there was a spot on the OR schedule.
 They would be opening and fusing four cervical vertebrae.
 If left untreated, this condition would result in partial or complete paralysis.

 Surgery was eventually scheduled for Wednesday morning at 0900 and was to take about 3 hours.
 That schedule got re-arranged when it took an hour and a half to get a second iv line in.
 Thank goodness, by then I was knocked out.
-It was a geneIMG_0021_2ral anesthetic and surgery was done with me face down on the operating table.
+It was a general anesthetic and surgery was done with me face down on the operating table.

 I came to, wearing the hard collar depicted.